Skjeggy/dataing/2_semester/IKT207/Identity fraud and pretexting.md

 Impersonates a consumer.
 Often the first step in a larger attack.

 >[!example]
 > Andy wants to get into Norms bank account.
-Needs to acces phone to reset password.
+Needs to access phone to reset password.
+Convinces phone company to switch number to a number he controls.
+To do this he answers security questions (favorite pet etc) which andy